silverwind/updates/README.md

 ### Config File Locations

-The config file can be placed in these locations, relative to `package.json` is:
+The config file can be placed in these locations, relative to `package.json`:

 - `updates.config.js`
 - `updates.config.mjs`